nf-core/website/markdown/governance.md

 **Responsibilities**

 - Organizing and running the `#bytesize` seminar series
-- Leading the organization of hackathons, training sessions, and other outreach events
+- Leading the organization of hackathons, training sessions, mentorship program, ambassador program, and other outreach events
 - Organizing and running the ambassador program
 - Creating and sharing community content
 - Regular attendance at outreach team meetings